 - Invite students’ ideas about the possible solution then allow groups to investigate.
 They will need cups, thermometer, hot and cold water, and ice cubes for cooling.

-- Allow the students to investigate other mixtures such as 200mL at 40° C and 100mL at 10° C so they can establish the idea of a "weighted" mean.
-That is twice as much water is at 40° C than 10°C so the mean is worked out by 40° C + 40° C + 10° C = 90° C, 90° C ÷ 3 = 30° C.
+- Allow the students to investigate other mixtures of equal amounts of water, such as 100mL at 40° C mixed with 100mL at 10° C (Average 25° C).
+Move to mixture problems where the amounts of water are different, such as 200mL at 40° C and 100mL at 10° C so they can establish the idea of a "weighted" mean.
+That is twice as much water is at 40° C than 10°C so the mean is worked out by 2 x 40° C + 1 x 10° C = 90° C, 90° C ÷ 3 = 30° C.

-- Problem One: Are we good at estimating water temperature?
+Problem One: Are we good at estimating water temperature?

-Make up several labelled cups of water at different temperatures up to about 55° C. Ensure each cup is wrapped in newspaper or cloth inside a tin can to limit the loss of temperature.
+- Make up several labelled cups of water at different temperatures up to about 49° C. Ensure each cup is wrapped in newspaper or cloth inside a tin can to limit the loss of temperature.
 Put an ice cream container beside each cup.
 The students go to each container and estimate the temperature of the water.
 Their estimate is written on a small piece of paper that is put into the ice cream container.
 After all the estimates have been done the cups and containers are distributed among the groups.